Skip to Main Content

 Rates and fees: Balance transfer fee is on the higher end

 A balance transfer fee is often either 3 or 5 percent of the amount you transfer to another card.
-The Citi Diamond Preferred’s balance transfer fee falls on the high end at $5 or 5 percent, whichever is greater — which means transferring a balance with this card will be more expensive than what you’d find on other balance transfer cards.
+The Citi Diamond Preferred’s balance transfer fee falls on the high end at $5 or 5 percent, whichever is greater — which means transferring a balance with this card will be more expensive than what you’d find on many other balance transfer cards.

 For example, if you transferred $1,500 to the Citi Diamond Preferred, Citi will tack on another $75 to the balance.
 However, its intro APR period is longer than most, so plugging your balance into a balance transfer calculator can help you see if a lower-fee card with a potentially shorter intro APR period would cost less than the Citi Diamond Preferred.